pedrozudo/oru-dgx/README.md

     You are now good to go.
 Click on `Queue Job` and wait for your job to be scheduled.

     Once this happens, open a terminal for your job (on the far right in the job list).
 List the files and directories (`ls`).
-Your project should now be in the `AGI` directroy.
+Your project should now be in the `AGI` directory.
 You can cd into it and run your algorithm
     ```sh
     cd AGI
     python agi.py